 How to pick a location for out-of-state investing

-The most important reason to invest long-distance is to make better returns on your investment.
+- Rental rate to purchase price: The most important reason to invest long-distance is to make better returns on your investment.
 I would like to see the monthly rental rate at least 1% of the purchase price; $1,000 rent on a $100,000 purchase price.
 I would prefer a better ratio, but this is highly dependent on type of property, SFR or multifamily and other expenses.

-Property taxes and property management fees will be a large part of your costs.
+- Local expenses: Property taxes and property management fees will be a large part of your costs.
 It is important to research these before you invest in an area.
 My taxes are extremely low, but other areas of the country can have taxes ten times higher.
 Some areas have special district taxes or HOAs that will kill your cash flow.

-It doesn’t do any good to invest in another location if you can’t rent your homes.
+- Rental demand: It doesn’t do any good to invest in another location if you can’t rent your homes.
 Check the vacancy rates and historic appreciation in the area you are looking at.
 I don’t depend on appreciation, but it is nice to have and you don’t want negative appreciation.

-Find a team for your out-of-state investing
+How to find a team for out-of-state investing

 It will be virtually impossible to buy, repair and manage homes from another state by yourself.
 It will save you money in the long run to use local professionals who know the market.
 You will need a great team to handle buying and renting a long-distance property for you.

-A great real estate agent can help you find great deals and help you find the rest of your team.
+- Real estate agents: A great real estate agent can help you find great deals and help you find the rest of your team.
 A key to getting great deals is being able to act quickly.
 If you ask me, you have to trust your real estate agent enough to make an offer for you sight unseen.
 An investor does not have time to fly out to see a good deal or plan a trip and hope that a good deal pops up while they are in town.
 I sometimes have to wait months to find a great deal and if I waited three days or a week to make an offer that deal would be gone.
 Here is an article on how to find an investor friendly agent.

-I write about how to find a great property manager here.
+- Property managers: I write about how to find a great property manager here.
 You have to have a property manager who will look out for your rental and rent it for you.
 A bad property manager can cost thousands and thousands of dollars.
 A good property manager will make you thousands and thousands of dollars.
 A great Realtor should be able to help you find a good property manager as well as the article I linked to.

-This is probably the trickiest part of building your team.
+- Contractors: This is probably the trickiest part of building your team.
 Contractors can be great or horrible and change from great to horrible very quickly.
 We are constantly hiring new contractors.
 You have to be able to depend on your team to help you find a great contractor.
-Your realtor and property manager should know local contractors they can refer you to.
+Your Realtor and property manager should know local contractors they can refer you to.
 You should not have to pay in advance for work done and always keep in constant touch with your contractors.
 Always get a written bid from any contractor before they start any work.